 Use Clear Service Agreements with Every Client

-A well-drafted service agreement that defines exactly what you will and will not do for each client is one of the best risk management tools available.
-Clearly outline the scope of your services, your responsibilities, the client's obligations, and any limitations.
-This can help prevent disputes and support your defence if a claim arises.
+A well-drafted service agreement that precisely defines what you will and will not do for each client is one of the most effective risk management tools available.
+Outline the scope of services, your responsibilities, the client's obligations, and any limitations.
+Clear agreements help prevent disputes and support your defence if a claim arises.

 4

-If you hold ICNZB certification or other professional credentials, maintain your continuing professional development (CPD) requirements.
-Some insurers may look more favourably on bookkeepers who can demonstrate current qualifications and ongoing training.
+If you hold ICB certification, BAS agent registration, or other professional credentials, keep your continuing professional development current.
+Some insurers may view bookkeepers with current qualifications and ongoing training more favourably when assessing risk.

 5

-If you take on new clients, start offering payroll services, register as a tax agent, or hire staff, your risk profile changes.
-Review your insurance at each renewal to make sure your cover limits and policy types still match your actual practice.
+Taking on new clients, adding payroll services, registering as a BAS agent, or hiring staff all change your risk profile.
+Reassess your insurance at each renewal to verify that cover limits and policy types still match your actual practice.
 Adding services without updating your insurer can create gaps in your cover.

 6

-Many bookkeepers work from home, but standard home contents policies often exclude or limit cover for business equipment.
-If you rely on a laptop, monitor, printer, and other office gear, check whether your home policy covers them for business use.
+Many bookkeepers work from home, but standard residential contents policies frequently exclude or limit cover for business equipment.
+If your business depends on a laptop, monitor, printer, and other office equipment, verify whether your home policy covers them for business use.
 You may need a separate commercial contents policy or a business-use endorsement.

 7